Jpease1020/UI-Testing/PITCHME.md

     > When I submit a weather observation using the form,
     > Then I should be redirected to the weather observations index page and see the weather observation I posted.

   * The concept hiding in the acceptance criteria is Behavior Driven Development (BDD).
 This is an oversimplification, but BDD can be thought of as an evolution of TDD which focuses on using sentences to describe behaviors of the system and implementing tests to match the sentences.
-We will use BDD as part of our approach.
+  * *I have an example later on*
 ---
 ### Back End
   * Smoke Tests